 Our own “silent night, holy night” is fast approaching, and God is asking us to believe that he is still in control even when nothing else seems to be.
 God wants us to remember he remains the same, he hasn’t changed, even though our entire world has.

-The message the angels would declare the night of Christ’s birth was never more necessary: “Fear not…” Don’t fear the future, don’t fear what might possibly happen, don’t fear the unknown.
+The message the angels would declare the night of Christ’s birth was never more necessary than now: “Fear not…” Don’t fear the future, don’t fear what might possibly happen, don’t fear the unknown.
 Don’t allow unbelief to cloud your thoughts and dictate your response.

-Instead, let’s live as if we believe God’s promises are true, his character dependable, and his words perfectly suited for now.
+Instead, let’s make our way through this Christmas season as if we believe God’s promises are true, his character dependable, and his words perfectly suited for now.